-The Bureau of Indian Affairs is announcing availability of the final version of the updated 2016 Model Indian Juvenile Code.
-The updated Model Indian Juvenile Code is intended as a tool to assist Indian Tribes in creating or revising their juvenile codes.
+The Bureau of Indian Affairs is announcing availability of a draft Model Indian Juvenile Code for comment.
+The draft Model Indian Juvenile Code is intended as a tool to assist Indian Tribes in creating or revising their juvenile codes.

 Start Further Info

 Natasha Anderson, Deputy Associate Director, Tribal Justice Support Directorate, Office of Justice Services, Bureau of Indian Affairs, at telephone (202) 513-0367.

 The BIA initially contracted with the National Indian Justice Center to develop the first Code in 1988 after the passage Public Law 99-570, title IV, § 4221, which required the creation of a “Model Indian Juvenile Code” (25 U.S.C.
 2454).

 Most codes should be updated on a regular basis; and it has been over 25 years since the initial Model Indian Juvenile Code was created.
 Additionally, after the passage of the Tribal Law and Order Act of 2010, a Memorandum of Agreement among DOI, DOJ, and DHHS was developed to establish a framework for collaboration that results in the coordination of resources and programs.
 The MOA specifically referenced 25 U.S.C.
 2454 and the Model Indian Juvenile Code.